IN-CORE/incore-docs/manual/source/faq.md

     file (csv) appears in the Notebook and in the Jupyter tree under Files tab.

-- *Can I run files locally?*
+- *Can I use files locally?*

     Yes.
-Users can run datasets stored on their local computers.
-It is, however not possible to use certain resources  such as fragility locally.
+Users can use datasets stored on their local computers.
+It is, however not possible to use certain resources such as dfr3 curves locally.
     These have to be uploaded to the IN-CORE services.
 For details see [Tutorials](https://incore.ncsa.illinois.edu/tutorials) section of this documentation.